MicrosoftDocs/msteams-docs/msteams-platform/task-modules-and-cards/cards/cards-format.md

 ### CodeBlock in Adaptive Cards

 The `CodeBlock` element enables bots to unfurl permalinks of code snippets from external sources and generate Adaptive Cards with syntax highlighting and contextual information.
-This type of Adaptive Card is easy to read as it matches the indentation and syntax highlighting of the language of the code snippet.
-The Adaptive Card also provides action buttons for the user to either view the code in its source or open it in IDEs such as Visual Studio Code, Visual Studio, etc. However, Adaptive Cards with `CodeBlock` can only be sent in Teams chats and channels through bots.
+This type of Adaptive Card is easy to read as it matches the indentation and syntax highlighting of the code snippet's language.
+The Adaptive Card also provides action buttons for the user to either view the code in its source or open it in IDEs such as Visual Studio Code or Visual Studio.
+However, Adaptive Cards with `CodeBlock` can only be sent in Teams chats and channels through bots.

 :::image type="content" source="../../assets/images/adaptive-cards/code-block-adaptive-card.png" alt-text="Screenshot shows an Adaptive Card displaying a code snippet.":::